Tire Safety and Proper Maintenance

 - Under inflation.

-If left unaddressed, any one of these issues could result in a serious accident.
+If left unaddressed, any one of these issues could result in a serious accident in the Atlanta area.
 For example, under inflation can make it much more difficult to steer and can place increased stress on other important tire components.
 These problems make it much more likely that a driver will be involved in a crash.Preventive Measures

 If conducted regularly, tire maintenance does not have to be expensive.
 In fact, drivers can conduct cursory inspections of their own by taking the following steps: